delanni/react-three-flight-visualization/README.md

 Demonstrate building applications that use 3D rendering through a react-ish interface.
 The end-product we're going to build is an app that visualizes some flight data (generated, but may as well fetch real data).

+Disclaimer: We know that the universe is not geocentric, but for our purposes and visibility, this is easier to depict.

 <insert final demo link>

 ## Steps to build a basic flight visualization app